 Immortality Isn’t Just Eternal Life

 There are many kinds of immortality that can be achieved besides eternal life.
-In fact, the quest for immortality was not originally a quest for eternal life.
+In fact, the quest for immortality in literature was not originally a quest for eternal life.
 In humanity’s earliest literature, the quest was more for greater knowledge.
-That’s mostly because the characters in the earliest literature were already immortal, as they were gods.
-Gilgamesh is the first to actually define the journey as a search for eternal life.
-Later, the story of Achilles in the Iliad is another example of such a search.
+That’s mostly because the characters in many ancient stories were already immortal, as they were gods.
+Gilgamesh is the first to actually define his own journey as a search for eternal life.
+Later, the story of Achilles in the Iliad is another example of such an immortality quest.
 Perhaps, it is a better one, as well.

-The first known story of a search for eternal life is in the Epic of Gilgamesh.
+The first known story of a quest for immortality is in the Epic of Gilgamesh.
 All mortals, as it is said in Gilgamesh, are doomed to die.
 Gilgamesh is told this twice, first by Siduri the barmaid, “You will never find that life for which you are looking,” Siduri said, “When the gods created man they allotted to him death, but life they retained in their own keeping.”

 Utnapishtim later told Gilgamesh much the same thing, reiterating the meanings of mortality.
 “There is no permanence.
 Do we build a house to stand for ever, do we seal a contract to hold for all time?
 Do brothers divide an inheritance to keep for ever, does the flood-time of rivers endure?”
 Nothing lasts forever.
 “Life and death [the gods] allot but the day of death they do not disclose.”